 - Cut the cauliflower to florets, bell peppers and green tomatoes to bite sized pieces.
 Peel the carrots and the garlic and cut them to rounds.

 - Divide the cut vegetables between the wide mouth jars.
 To each 32 oz jar add 2 tablespoons sugar, 2 tablespoons salt and 1/2 cup of vinegar.
 Then fill the jar with water until the vegetables are covered and close the jar with a lid tightly.
-Store the jars in the refrigerator for 3-4 days.
+Store the jars in the refrigerator.
 Once a day flip the jars few times to stir the pickling juice.
 After three days taste for doneness.
 Different vegetables take different time to get ready.
 Some vegetables will be pickled after three days (bell peppers) other might be ready after a week (carrots).
 In about a week all the vegetables will be equally pickled.

 - Since there is no sterilization and boiling, the pickled vegetables will last you about a month in the refrigerator.
 After that you might notice that they are becoming softer and the cauliflower might change its color to yellow.